Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/maintain-nominator.md

 sidebar_label: ผู้เสนอชื่อ (Nominator)
 ---

-Nominators secure the Relay Chain by selecting good validators and staking DOT.
+Nominators secure the Relay Chain by selecting good validators and staking SOLAR.

-You may have an account with DOT and want to earn fresh DOT.
+You may have an account with SOLAR and want to earn fresh SOLAR.
 You could do so as validator, which requires a node running 24/7.
-If you do not have such node or do not want to bother, you can still earn DOT by nominating another validator.
+If you do not have such node or do not want to bother, you can still earn SOLAR by nominating another validator.

 By doing so, you become a nominator for the validator of your choice.
-Pick your validator carefully - if they do not behave properly, they will get slashed and you will lose DOT as well.
+Pick your validator carefully - if they do not behave properly, they will get slashed and you will lose SOLAR as well.

-While your DOT are staked by nominating a validator, they are 'locked' (bonded).
-You can receive new DOT in your account but you cannot stake as validator or transfer DOT away from your account.
+While your SOLAR are staked by nominating a validator, they are 'locked' (bonded).
+You can receive new SOLAR in your account but you cannot stake as validator or transfer SOLAR away from your account.
 You can [un-nominate at any time](maintain-guides-how-to-unbond) to unlock your funds.
 Keep in mind that the un-nomination is effective in the next era.

 ### Active vs. Inactive Nomination